Kristina01111000/Drws_site/README.md

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

 - https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus
-- We will email them every other day with a link to a quick minute on youtube

 --------------------------------------------------------
  analytics add him as an admin for other sites -> check